Using drama to teach science

-engage and motivate students (be aware that some students might find drama terrifying)
+- engage and motivate students (be aware that some students might find drama terrifying)

-- engage and motivate teachers – creativity in teaching is key!
+- engage and motivate teachers – creativity in teaching!

 - help model abstract ideas that can’t normally be seen and so help students create meaning

 - help teachers see what students are thinking

-Let’s look at some examples below that I have seen work really well in science classrooms.
+Let’s look at some examples below that can work really well in science classrooms.
 And remember, it’s important to allow time for an evaluation to take place – what were the limitations and strengths?
 Did the use of drama help or hinder your understanding?
 What are the potential misconceptions that could be introduced?

 Get students to act out what is happening at the molecular, cellular or atomic level.
 This is a great opportunity to find out what students are really thinking – how does an oxygen molecule move?!
 Straight lines or in a wiggle?
 Students can either devise their own dramatic model in small groups or you can direct it by assigning roles and positioning students.
 Remember that you don’t need to use all students all of the time when modelling a process.

 Examples: (i) students take on the role of being a particle.
-You can heat them up (speed up a metronome), cool them down (slow down a metronome) and see what happens when energy is transferred through them – great to teach state changes and heat transfer (ii) students act out what is happening during active transport as particles cross a membrane (iii) students act out what happens during a displacement reaction and (iv) students pretend they are electrons and move around a circuit – climbing over chairs (resistors) which slow them down (v) model movement of particles at dynamic equilibrium from reactants to products and products to reactants.
+You can heat them up (speed up a metronome), cool them down (slow down a metronome) and see what happens when energy is transferred through them – great to teach state changes and energy transfer (ii) students act out what is happening during active transport as particles cross a membrane (iii) students act out what happens during a displacement reaction and (iv) students pretend they are electrons and move around a circuit – climbing over chairs (resistors) which slow them down (v) model movement of particles at dynamic equilibrium from reactants to products and products to reactants.

 Key word Charades – what am I?